 Using Learning Technology to Support Social Learning

-Many learning technology solutions (including The Academy LMS and The Knowledge Arcade) incorporate social features that help to cultivate social learning experiences.
+Many learning technology solutions (including Growth Engineering LMS and Growth Engineering Learning App) incorporate social features that help to cultivate social learning experiences.
 Social learning features include:

 - Social Streams: Social feeds, where learners can come together to share their knowledge and communicate with each other.